NastuzziSamy/laravel-query-selector/README.md

 It is also possible to customize these properties:
 - `paginateLimit` is the max amount of items in a page
+- `uniqueDateSelector` specify if it is possible to have multiple date selectors (default: false)
+- `selectionCanBeEmpty` specify if it is possible to have empty selections (default: false)
 - `order_by` is the column name to use to order
 - `begin_at` is the column name for the date of begining
 - `end_at` is the column name for the date of ending